Attack on US Embassy in Iraq shows stark choices for Trump

 The tense situation in Baghdad appeared to upset Trump’s vacation routine in Florida, where he is spending the holidays.

-Trump spent just under an hour at his private golf club in West Palm Beach before returning to his Mar-a-Lago resort home in nearby Palm Beach.
+Trump spent just under an hour at his private golf club in West Palm Beach before returning to his Mar-a-Lago resort in nearby Palm Beach.
 He had spent nearly six hours at his golf club on each of the previous two days.
 Trump spoke with Iraqi Prime Minister Adel Abdul-Mahdi and emphasized the need for Iraq to protect Americans and their facilities in the country, said White House spokesman Hogan Gidley.

 Trump is under pressure from some in Congress to take a hard-line approach to Iranian aggression, which the United States says included an unprecedented drone and missile attack on the heart of Saudi Arabia’s oil industry in September.
 More recently, Iran-backed militias in Iraq have conducted numerous rocket attacks on bases hosting U.S. forces.